 ANPA Register of Supervisors for Clinic Observation and/or Clinical Supervision

-Naturopaths like many other health professionals require support in the process of becoming professionalised.
-The stages of transitioning from student to graduation and beyond, require different kinds of support.
+Naturopaths, like many other health professionals, require support in the process of becoming professionalised.
+The stages of transitioning from student to graduate and beyond require different kinds of support.
 Observation hours and clinical supervision play a vital role in preparation for the demands of practice.
-The practice of Naturopathy is our core business.
-ANPA is committed to support all naturopaths: naturopathy students, newly qualified naturopaths as well as those who have been in practice for some time.
+The practice of naturopathy is our core business and ANPA is committed to support naturopaths at all levels: students, newly graduates, as well as those who have been in practice for some time.

-With your support, we are initiating a register of ANPA practitioners willing to offer these important services.
-Supporting our colleagues is an investment in the future of naturopathy.
+The register of ANPA practitioners willing to offer these important services for our colleagues is an investment in the future of naturopathy.
 It is also an opportunity to create resilience for our profession.
 In teaching, guiding and supervising both the supervisor and the supervisee win by gaining new insights as they go along the journey together.
-I thank you in advance for participating.
-If you have any questions regarding the register, please make contact.

 - The student contacts the practicing naturopath and arranges to attend the clinic in person.

 - The amount of time required is agreed upon by the student and the mentor naturopath (number of hours, frequency of observation).

 - Goals and objectives for the student are clearly specified.